 Experience shows that students who attend class perform better on exams and in the workforce.
-Although SLCC faculty members do not take attendance*, students are expected to begin and attend each class of each course in which he or she is enrolled.
 If you find that you are not able to continue attending any class, please consult with your faculty advisor.
 If you are unable to attend all of your classes and must withdraw from school, please review the withdrawal policy found below.
 Do not assume you will be automatically withdrawn from a class by not attending.
 If you stop attending without dropping or withdrawing by the deadline, you will likely receive a failing grade and will still be responsible for paying for the course.

 Students who wish to officially withdraw from SLCC must complete the Withdrawal Form.
 It can also be found on LoLA under the Student Home tab.
 Official withdrawal is not complete until the withdrawal process is completed on LoLA or the Withdrawal Form is submitted to the Registrar.
 Keep in mind that simply ceasing attendance does not constitute an official withdrawal but will be considered an unofficial withdrawal.
 Students who withdraw officially or unofficially (stop attending classes without completing a withdrawal form) may be subject to repay Federal Student Aid funds received for the semester.
 Students who fail to officially withdrawal may also receive an F for each course for which an official withdrawal was not submitted.